History of the Russian Federation: Russo-Ukrainian War

+On 23 June 2023, the private military company Wagner Group, which had been assisting Russia in its invasion of Ukraine, declared a rebellion against the Russian military.
+Several cities along the M-4 Highway, including Rostov and Vorenhzh, were seized by Wagner forces, as they began to march towards Moscow.
+The following day, Wagner forces stepped down and the rebellion ended.

 Relations with the West

 In the early period after Russia became independent, Russian foreign policy repudiated Marxism–Leninism as a putative guide to action, emphasizing cooperation with the West in solving regional and global problems, and soliciting economic and humanitarian aid from the West in support of internal economic reforms.

 However, although Russia's leaders now described the West as its natural ally, they grappled with defining new relations with the East European states, the new states formed upon the disintegration of Yugoslavia, and Eastern Europe.
 Russia opposed the expansion of NATO into the former Soviet bloc nations of the Czech Republic, Poland, and Hungary in 1997 and, particularly, the second NATO expansion into Bulgaria, Estonia, Latvia, Lithuania, Romania, Slovakia and Slovenia in 2004.
 In 1999, Russia opposed the NATO bombing of Yugoslavia for more than two months (see Kosovo War), but later joined NATO peace-keeping forces in the Balkans in June 1999.

-Relations with the West have also been stained by Russia's relationship with Belarus.
-Belarusian President Alexander Lukashenko, an authoritarian leader, has shown no interest in implementing Western-backed economic and political reforms and has aligned his country with Russia, and no interest in deepening ties with NATO.
-A union agreement between Russia and Belarus was formed on April 2, 1996.
-The agreement was tightened, becoming the Union of Russia and Belarus on April 3, 1997.
-Further strengthening of the union occurred on December 25, 1998, and in 1999.
+Relations with the West have also been strained by Russia's relationship with Belarus.
+Belarusian President Alexander Lukashenko, an authoritarian leader, has shown no interest in implementing Western-backed economic and political reforms and has aligned his country with Russia, and has no interest in deepening ties with NATO.
+A union agreement between Russia and Belarus was formed on 2 April 1996.
+The agreement was tightened, becoming the Union of Russia and Belarus on 3 April 1997.
+Further strengthening of the union occurred on 25 December 1998, and in 1999.

 Under Putin, Russia has sought to strengthen ties with the People's Republic of China by signing the Treaty of Good-Neighborliness and Friendly Cooperation as well building the Trans-Siberian oil pipeline geared toward growing Chinese energy needs.
 He also made a number of appearances in the media with President of the United States George W. Bush in which the two described each other as "friends".